and Other Forms of

 Several states in the U.S. have passed laws outlawing female circumcision, but no state has passed a law outlawing male circumcision.
 Similarly, when Pat Schroeder (D-Colorado) introduced a bill in Congress (HR3247) to outlaw female circumcision in the U.S., she refused to extend that bill to include male circumcision.

 23. Several years ago, doctors at Harborview Hospital in Seattle attempted to accommodate women from other countries, particularly Somalia, by performing a minimal female circumcision at the time of their daughters' births.
 The procedure would have involved less damage to the female's genitalia than is routinely done to males in the U.S. during male circumcision.
 It is significant that the issue arose when one doctor at the hospital asked a Somali patient whether or not she wanted her baby circumcised if it was a boy.
 He thought nothing of circumcising boys, but was taken aback by the mother's response that she wanted the baby circumcised if it was a girl as well.
-In any case, the doctors (male and female) encountered determined opposition from women's groups when they proposed the milder surgical procedure, despite the fact that they proposed the procedure in order to accommodate the Somali women and to keep them from taking their daughters back to Somalia to have the far more drastic infibulation procedure performed.
+In any case, the doctors (male and female) encountered determined opposition from women's groups when they proposed a milder surgical procedure (involving a minor cut of the clitoris in order to produce blood), despite the fact that they proposed the procedure in order to accommodate the Somali women and to keep them from taking their daughters back to Somalia to have the far more drastic infibulation procedure performed.
 Is it equitable or is it sexist to oppose a female circumcision that would be less drastic than is normally done to males, yet at the same time condone and practice male circumcision?
 Does it make sense for women's groups to oppose the milder circumcision proposed by the doctors when the likely result of not performing is that the Somali mothers will send their daughters back to Somalia to have the more drastic infibulation procedure done?
 Might the women's group's opposition in this case be seen as a slippery slope argument similar to that used by the NRA, by both pro-choice and pro-life advocates and by other groups who see their interests threatened by accommodations made to those with whom they disagree?

 Here are two newspaper articles on circumcision accidents: